The definitive guide to CRM for venture capital

 Creating, tracking, and managing deals

-Tracking deals from pitch to close can be a complex process, especially if the data is stored in multiple locations like spreadsheets, email, note-taking tools, etc. Venture capital CRM software is built for teams that are reviewing thousands of opportunities per year and invest in fewer than 1% of them.
-A CRM gives your team the ability to monitor all activity related to every deal at both a micro and macro level.
+Tracking deals from pitch to close can be a complex process, especially if the data is stored in multiple locations like spreadsheets, email, note-taking tools, etc. Many firms review thousands of opportunities per year and invest in fewer than 1% of them.
+A venture capital CRM gives your team the ability to monitor all activity related to every deal at both a micro and macro level.

-There are three key aspects to how VC’s get the most from managing their deals in a CRM:
+There are three key reasons that VCs get the most from managing their deals in a CRM:

-1. The ability to instantly see all the deals they are working on in a single view, with the ability to drill down to see all the detail on each of them
+1. The ability to instantly see all the deals they are working on in a single view, with the option to drill down to see all the details on each of them.

-For VCs managing so many deals, it’s critical to have multiple ways to view those deals.
+For VCs managing many deals, it’s critical to have multiple ways to view them.
 A list view offers a comprehensive perspective of the most important details of a full deal pipeline.
 Customizing this view, including specific data columns, provides insight into relevant industries, reasons that you may have passed on a deal, or a prioritization system so you can flag your most valuable opportunities.

 Standardizing your deal flow pipeline